anytizer/housekeeping.py/README.md

  * Install pip 3.
  * Install Flask: `pip install flask`
  * Checkout this project using Git.
- * cd housekeeping.py
+ * `cd housekeeping.py`
- * Edit realer.py with your associates and amenities.
+ * Edit `realer.py` with your own associates and amenities.
  * Run `python3 realer.py`
  * Optionally, run sample data: `python3 faker.py`
  * Run the script from terminal: `python3 housekeeping.py`
- * Browse the website: http://0.0.0.0:5000/ with your own IP Addresses over the LAN
+ * Browse the website: [http://0.0.0.0:5000/](http://0.0.0.0:5000/) with your own IP Addresses over the LAN
  * Port 5000 - This is the default port number to access the website

 ### Operations